 One thing that really slows people down with CrossFit is injury.
-But what people do not realize about injury is that in most cases it is 100% preventable.
+But what people do not realize about injuries is that in most cases it is 100% preventable.
 Simply following some best practices can reduce the amount and intensity of the injury for individuals.
-It can even prevent it from happening all together.
+It can even prevent it from happening altogether.
 To prevent CrossFit injury, we need to focus on a few core areas.

 When a person is training at maximum, they might want to increase the load even further.
 It is a tempting proposition because an athlete can measure performance through weights and output.
 However, when doing CrossFit, a person needs to be smart about working so hard.
 The individual will often feel great and want to increase and then increase more.
 This is a dangerous mentality to possess.

 Remember, that when CrossFit training, go slow.
 Do not increase goals dramatically or too suddenly.
-This is the number one mistakes of CrossFit athletes.
+This is the number one mistake of CrossFit athletes.
 Remember, fitness and endurance are built over time.

 Learning how to do the exercises is extremely valuable.
 The time that one spends learning how to position the body just right can prevent an injury.
 That is often why starting out on CrossFit will be a learning curve.
-It might not involve a lot of working out the first couple sessions.
+It might not involve a lot of working out the first couple of sessions.
 The trainer might simply want to focus on getting the client’s body positions right.
-This will prevent undue stress to body parts.
+This will prevent undue stress on body parts.
+Having proper CrossFit gear will also help.

 Some experts recommend one or two rest days from CrossFit.
 It might be more feasible though for a beginner to expect 2 to 3 rest days per week.
 The body needs this time, and so does the mind.
 Psychologically, it can be a struggle to get to the gym.
 If the body is worn out, a person will have purely negative thoughts regarding exercise.
 So instead of that positive boost of dopamine and endorphins, a person will just start to sink into negative thought patterns that tend to play on a loop whenever one thinks of work-outs.
 Learn to break these loops by preventing fatigue.
 It is then more probable that a person will just remember the good vibes and neurotransmitters that are released during a session.